-Off-balance-sheet commitments mainly consist of commitments under the terms of finance lease agreements, as detailed in section v - "Commitments" of the notes to the consolidated financial statements included in Chapter 20.1 of this Registration Document.
+Off-balance-sheet commitments mainly consist of commitments under the terms of finance lease agreements, as detailed in paragraph v - "Commitments" of the notes to the consolidated financial statements included in section 20.1 of this Registration Document.

-As a reminder, retirement bonuses are recognised under provisions, as described in section m - 'Provisions' of the notes to the consolidated financial statements included in section 20.1 of this Registration Document.
+As a reminder, retirement bonuses are recognised under provisions, as described in paragraph m - "Provisions" of the notes to the consolidated financial statements included in section 20.1 of this Registration Document.